-The Company's financial instruments comprise a mortgage portfolio, cash and liquid resources, an embedded derivative, loans and borrowings and various other payables that arise directly from its operations.
+The Company's financial instruments comprise a mortgage portfolio, cash and liquid resources, a derivative contract ("swap"), an embedded derivative, loans and borrowings and various other payables that arise directly from its operations.

 The main purpose of these financial instruments is to raise finance for the Company's operations.
-These financial instruments are classified in accordance with the principles of IAS 39 as described below.
+These financial instruments are classified in accordance with the principles of IAS 39 as described below: